Tell A Story

 Klingon does not have adjectives as a separate class of words; instead, it has verbs which mean things such as "be handsome", "be smart", or "be big".

-A sentence such as val torgh "Torg is smart" has the same grammar (verb + subject) as yaj torgh "Torg understands", even though one sentence has an adjective in English and the other an active verb.
+A sentence such as val torgh "Torg is smart" has the same grammar in Klingon (verb + subject) as yaj torgh "Torg understands", even though in English one sentence has an adjective and the other an active verb.

 Note that the English translation includes the connecting word "is" when you use an adjective, but the Klingon translation just connects the subject directly to the verb without using any sort of connecting word.
 As verbs, these Klingon words already contain the "is" in their definitions like "be smart".